 Deborah Boucoyannis specializes in comparative politics, especially the theoretical and historical origins of liberalism and the state.
-She is currently working on a book manuscript that takes a historical approach to a contemporary question: How do liberal regimes emerge and what are the preconditions to state building?
+She is currently working on a book manuscript that takes a historical approach to a contemporary question: How did parliamentary regimes emerge and what are the institutional preconditions to state building?
 She focuses on the constitutive role of courts and systems of law, as opposed to geopolitical or economic explanations.
-The manuscript is based on a dissertation that received the APSA Ernst Haas Best Dissertation Award in European Politics and the Seymour Martin Lipset Best Dissertation Award from the Society for Comparative Research and is currently under contract with Cambridge University Press.
+The manuscript is based on a dissertation that received the APSA Ernst Haas Best Dissertation Award in European Politics and the Seymour Martin Lipset Best Dissertation Award from the Society for Comparative Research and is forthcoming with Cambridge University Press.

 Her work on the political theory/economy of early liberalism includes an article on Adam Smith, published in Perspectives on Politics.
 The article posits that Smith's system does not predict the inequalities that are believed, even among his best progressive interpreters, to flow inevitably from the market economy.